mborowsk/fitbitcontest/README.md

-Build a Fitbit Step Contest App with Bluemix, PHP, MySQL, Twitter and Twillio
+Build a Fitbit Step Contest App with Bluemix, PHP, MySQL, Twitter and Twillio Introduction

-*Introduction
 Wearable fitness devices are all the rage these days, as is, social media collaboration among friends.
 We have combined the two using Bluemix.
-Using this application you can quickly create a daily step contest where friends engage in healthy competiton.
+Using this application you can quickly create a daily step contest where friends engage in healthy competition.
 A live leaderboard and graphical analytics are available to all contestants along with automatic updates of leaderboard changes via Twitter and Twilio SMS messaging.
 Navigating and authenticating with the Fitbit API is a simple task when you fork and reuse this application for your own contest.
 Its easy to do and fun.
 Try it with some of your Fitbit friends today.
-What you'll need to build your application Prerequisites you will need:
+What you'll need to build your application
--  A Bluemix account
+A Bluemix account
--  A DevOps Services account
+A DevOps Services account
--  Some basic familiarity with PHP, JSON and MySQL (if you need to extend/debug)
--  Fitbit and Twitter accounts set up for read/write API access
+Some basic familiarity with PHP, JSON and MySQL (if you need to extend/debug) Fitbit and Twitter accounts set up for read/write API access

-The following is a working example you can browse to:
-  The URL to your running app: https://www.innovatefit.com
+The URL to your running app: https://www.innovatefit.com The URL to get your code in DevOps Services: https://hub.jazz.net/project/mborowsk/FitbitContestApp/overview

 Step 1.
 Copy the public project and make it your own
 1. Open up the DevOps Services public project named FitbitContestApp at https://hub.jazz.net/project/mborowsk/FitbitContestApp/overview